Al McCoy (boxer): Winning the Middleweight World Championship

-McCoy was originally scheduled to fight Joseph Chip in April 1914.
-When Joe Chip fell ill, his brother, Middleweight World Title holder George consented to the bout, probably considering it unlikely he would lose by knockout to nineteen year old McCoy.
-For Chip to lose his title in New York, a knockout would be required.
-In his last 100 bouts, McCoy had only a 23% knockout rate, impressive, but probably not perceived as a serious threat to the Middleweight World Champion Chip.
+McCoy won the World Middleweight Championship on April 7, 1914, at the Broadway Sporting Club in Brooklyn, when he knocked out George Chip in the first round.
+Because the bout took place in New York during the no-decision era, Chip could lose the title only by knockout, disqualification, or foul.
 Manager Charlie Goldman wisely advised McCoy to charge for a knockout from the first bell, assuming that Chip would box cautiously early in the first round against Al's unorthodox, left handed style.
-Taking his manager's advice, on April 7, 1914, McCoy landed a powerful left to Chip's jaw early in the first round, lifting him off the canvas, and achieving a victory that probably shocked the bookmakers.
-The knockout occurred just one minute and fifty seconds into the first around.
+McCoy ended the fight after one minute and fifty seconds with a left hand to Chip's jaw.

 The Pittsburgh Press noted that the Broadway Sporting Club in Brooklyn was only "fairly filled" as spectators may have stayed home expecting a loss or poor showing by their hometown boy.
 Robert Edgren, summarizing the last few seconds of the fight, wrote "McCoy's left fist started somewhere near his knees.
 He brought it up with all his strength.
 His body swung upward with the blow as though he had been swinging at a bag.
 His fist landed fairly on the point of the crouching champion's unguarded chin."

 The Gazette Times noted that McCoy's winning punch was a counterpunch, and wrote, "Chip, eager to grasp his opportunity, started a right swing that had all the earmarks of a haymaker.
 McCoy crossed in with his left, shooting over a hybrid punch which was half swing and half uppercut, and the New Castle fighter (Chip) went down flat, his head striking the floor of the ring."
 Aged 19, he became the youngest person as well as the first left handed-boxer ever to win a Middleweight World championship.
 It was also the shortest fight on record in which a boxer had taken a World Title from an opponent.

 As the result of his youth, and unorthodox style, many boxing writers and fans considered McCoy's ascent to the world title a fluke.
 The Tacoma Times, were not alone in their sentiments when they wrote three a half full years after McCoy had taken the title, "Early in 1914, Chip (George) unfortunately ran into a punch in the first round of his bout with Al McCoy, and the latter assumed the title.
 McCoy was never a real champion and usually dodged anyone who was likely to knock him out."

 The New York Evening World wrote ten months after he took the title from Chip, "McCoy has held the title technically, as no one has in turn knocked him out.
 But as a champion our old friend Al is a mirth-producing object."